 “Just bring yourself,” says the host.
 But, when showing up empty-handed just doesn’t seem quite right, rest assured that there are always ways to show your gratitude.

 Yes, there are those magnanimous enough to spend days cooking turkeys, side dishes, pies and doing the wine math who expect absolutely nothing in return.
-Those people are amazing.
-They’re also, we reckon, rather rare.
-So bring a couple of bottles of excellent wine, sure, but many etiquette experts would also suggest a hostess gift.
-Think: something else designed to ensure a smile (and in lucky instances, a repeat invite!)
+That’s not to say, however, that your host wouldn’t appreciate a small token of your appreciation.
+A few bottles of good wine are always a welcome addition to a Thanksgiving meal, of course.
+Yet, surprise them with a thoughtful host gift and you’re sure to be remembered as an excellent guest (and just might win yourself a repeat invitation!).
 Just tailor your present to your host’s taste; it’s worth texting their spouse, child, or sister to discover in advance that you’re about to send a cheese basket to a vegan.
 Happy Thanksgiving!
 Here are 10 of our favorites.

 There’s something about getting someone something monogrammed that says that you’ve been thinking about them for weeks, if not months.
 This soap and towel gift set will please the host with four guest bathrooms as much as the one with one simple bathroom.
 It adds elegance to anyplace it arrives.